Grismar/gpt/README.md

 PS C:\Users\john.doe>
 ```

+If you want to refer to `gpt.ps1` from other scripts, keep in mind that piping data to the script will require some additional code in the script.
+Examples are provided in the `example` folder.

 ## Usage

 Once installed, you can simply run `gpt.ps1` to start the script, which will print the help message if you don't provide arguments.